-Ocimum sanctum or more commonly known by the name holy basil is a herb which is native to India.
+Ocimum sanctum or more commonly known by the name holy basil is a herb that is native to India.

 In Ayurvedic medicine, this plant is seen as a vital plant.
 Nowadays, this plant is widely grown in the world.
 We can eat it as food or we can take it as a supplement.

-As a matter of fact, the seeds, leaves, oils and steams are used medicinally; it is like that since the holy basil comes with many health benefits.
+As a matter of fact, the seeds, leaves, oils, and steams are used medicinally; it is like that since holy basil comes with many health benefits.

-Holy basil is a plant which is abundant in antioxidants.
-That is why it can help us detox our body.
+Holy basil is a plant that is abundant in antioxidants.
+That is why it can help us detox our bodies.
 According to studies, this plant can help protect against toxic chemicals.

 All parts of this plant serve and act as an adaptogen.
-In fact, the adaptogen is a natural substance which helps the body adapt to stress and boosts mental balance.
+In fact, the adaptogen is a natural substance that helps the body adapt to stress and boosts mental balance.

 The act of consuming holy basil tea may be ritualistic and also calming as yoga.
-It can lead to clear thoughts, sense of well-being and relaxation.
+It can lead to clear thoughts, a sense of well-being, and relaxation.